March 9, 2026: The Woodpecker Lesson

 A few other findings about these remarkable creatures:

-Woodpeckers hunt tree insects, and during outbreaks of beetles or borers, they’re fantastic pest control.
+• Woodpeckers hunt tree insects, and during outbreaks of beetles or borers, they’re fantastic pest control.

-Pecking doesn’t just mean feeding, since they also “drum” to mark territory or attract a mate.
+• Pecking doesn’t just mean feeding, since they also “drum” to mark territory or attract a mate.

-Tiny feathers around the nostrils keep wood chips from entering the nose.
+• Tiny feathers around the nostrils keep wood chips from entering the nose.

+This small bird with incredible engineering has some truths for us.
 Protection isn’t in the beak (the tool), but hidden inside the skull (the structure).
-Since true strength is often internal, design your life so that your habits and environment serve the future you want.
+A reminder that true strength is often internal.

 The woodpecker was built for the pressure it faces.